AztecProtocol/aztec-connect-bridges/README.md

    `forge test --match-contract YourBridge -vvv`

+6. Write a deployment script.
+Make a script that inherits from the `BaseDeployment.s.sol` file.
+The base provides helper functions for listing assets/bridges and a getter for the rollup address.
+See the example scripts from other bridges, for inspiration on how to do it.

 All bridges need to be submitted via PRs to this repo.
 To receive a grant payment we expect the following work to be done: